ironscript/ironscript/README.md

 ##### Symbol
 Anything that does not have a literal value.
 Reserved words are termed as **special symbol**s.
 Identifiers or names are symbols too.
+The symbols that start with **`@`** are **reference symbols**.
+Unless a symbol is bound to any other value, the value of the symbol is itself.

+##### Reference Symbol
+A reference symbols are more relatable to a C++ reference.
+They can be bound to values only once in a scope.
-The symbols that start with **`@`** are treated like constants, i.e. once bound to a value, their values will not change.
-And if a constant is bound to a value which is a symbol or list of symbols, then the const can be used as LValue in a `_def`/`_let` form.
+Once bound to a value, their values will not change.
+And if a reference is bound to a value which is a symbol or list of symbols, then the reference can be used as LValue in a `_def`/`_let` form.
-In this case the symbol which is bound as the value of the constant will be used as the actual LValue for the `_def`/`_let` form.
-(The `_def`/`_let` form binds identifier symbols to values)
+In this case the symbol or list of symbols bound as the value of the reference will be used as the actual LValue for the `_def`/`_let` form.
+(The `_def`/`_let` form binds symbols to values)

+Reference symbols are used to capture expressions in the `_rho` rewriter.

+_An USEFUL SIDE EFFECT: A reference symbol bound to a non-symbolic value is essentially a **constant** ._

 ##### Special Symbols

-There are 32 special symbols defined in Ironscript.
+There are 36 special symbols defined in Ironscript.

 **`_cons`**		|		**`_car`**		|		**`_cdr`**		|		**`_quote`**
 --------------|-----------------|-----------------|---------------